Honor Oak: Notable residents

 Leslie Paul (1905–1985), founder of the Woodcraft Folk and author of Angry Young Man, lived on Bovill Road.

-Footballer Ian Wright grew up in the area, including on the Honor Oak Estate.
-Well known Journalist Thomas Roles is reported to be moving to the area later this year.
+Footballers Ian Wright and David Rocastle both grew up in the area, living on the Honor Oak Estate.

 The comedian Spike Milligan (1918–2002) lived at 22 Gabriel Street and 50 Riseldine Road after coming to England from India in the 1930s.

 Desmond Dekker (1941–2006) lived at flat 4, Dunoon Gardens, Devonshire Road in the 1980s and 1990s.

 Other famous residents have included include actor Timothy Spall and singer Gabrielle.